-449. Id.; see also Jackie Goode, Claire Callendar & Ruth Lister, Purse or Wallet?
+^{449.} Id.; see also Jackie Goode, Claire Callendar & Ruth Lister, Purse or Wallet?

-Christie's research indicated that the additional burdens imposed on women in these circumstances were both practical and psychological.
-From a practical perspective, women took responsibility for budgeting, for food shopping and preparation, and for managing the household on reduced family outgoings; Ielqually, they were the ones who worried about where the next meal was going to come from.
-In the respondents identified all of these tasks as stressful and time-consuming.
-Furthermore, in carrying out these functions, the women in the survey tended to put their children's and their husband's individual needs before their own.
-Thristie reported that, Implied the standard of living of the entire household depended on the income women generated, they still risked their own health, and legitimated a notion of material altruism, by refusing to acknowledge their own needs."

-Overall, it was apparent that women tended to take greater responsibility for living with arrears, while sacrificing their own individual well-being in order to sustain other members of the household.
-In two-adult households, their role as caretakers meant that women were more likely to have complete responsibility for the finances including the overall allocations of financial resources and the larger financial commitments of the household.
+Christie's research indicated that the additional burdens imposed on women in these circumstances were both practical and psychological.453 From a practical perspective, women took responsibility for budgeting, for food shopping and preparation, and for managing the household on reduced family outgoings;454 "[e]qually, they were the ones who worried about where the next meal was going to come from."455 The respondents identified all of these tasks as stressful and time-consuming.456 Furthermore, in carrying out these functions, the women in the survey tended to put their children's and their husband's individual needs before their own.457 Christie reported that, "[w]hile the standard of living of the entire household depended on the income women generated, they still risked their own health, and legitimated a notion of material altruism, by refusing to acknowledge their own needs."
+458 women were more likely to have complete responsibility for the finances including the overall allocations of financial resources and the larger financial commitments of the household.
 Women had to balance this expenditure with the particular demands of the household, regardless of who had played the most active role in negotiating settlements or dealing with other creditors.
 The responsibility of having to manage the household budget, combined with the daily reminder of the implications of mortgage default, placed an additional burden on women.

+Overall, it was apparent that women tended to take greater responsibility for living with arrears, while sacrificing their own individual well-being in order to sustain other members of the household.459 In two-adult households, their role as caretakers meant that